pocoz/drone-tg/README.md

 ```

 Variables
-  - *proxy_url* - You can use any proxy tool if api telegram is not available from your country(do not fill out to keep default)
+  - *proxy_url* - You can use any proxy tool if api telegram is not available from your country(do not fill out to keep default) Format: *https://api.telegram.org*
   - *token* - Your telegram bot token - Required
   - *chat_id* - Chat ID, which will be sent to the bot notifications - Required